KaiserSoze/ContractPack-RemoteTech-LITE/README.md

 # ContractPack-RemoteTechLITE
-contract Packs for Remote Tech valid for Mods (contract proceduraly generated no matter number and name of bodies)
+contract Packs for Remote Tech valid for Mods (contract procedurally generated no matter number and name of bodies)

 Contract available:
 - Have a network relay on homeworld: Requires 3-4 stallites